codefellows-seattle-javascript-401d19/31-34-budget-tracker/lab-shannon/README.md

 4. follow the link provided see the webpage

 ## Methods
   Use the 'Add category' button to add a new object with a category name and budget value.
-Use the 'Update category' button to make edits to a category's name or budget.
+To update a category double click on the category name.
+Then use the 'Update category' button to make edits to a category's name or budget.
 Use the 'Delete category' button to remove a category and all of its expenses.
-For expenses use the 'Add expense' button to add an expense to a particular category, the 'Update expense' button to edit an expense, or the 'delete expense' button to remove an expense.
+For expenses use the 'Add expense' button to add an expense to a particular category or the 'delete expense' button to remove an expense.
+To update an expense double click on the expense, then use the 'Update expense' button to edit an expense.

 ## Technologies Used
   babel-core